Vietnam.vn - Nền tảng quảng bá Việt Nam

 Domestic coffee prices increased at the beginning of the week, currently trading in the range of 132,000 - 134,200 VND/kg.
 Vietnam's coffee harvest is gradually coming to an end.
 According to the Customs Department, Vietnam's coffee exports in February reached 169,832 tons, equivalent to a turnover of 964.3 million USD, up 26.7% in volume and 32.3% in turnover compared to the previous month, and up 6.9% in volume and 82.6% in turnover compared to the same period last year.

-The US dollar hovered near a five-month low against the euro in the previous session, as concerns about the economic fallout from US President Donald Trump’s trade policies kept investors cautious about the greenback.
+The dollar hovered near a five-month low against the euro in the previous session, as concerns about the economic fallout from US President Donald Trump’s trade policies kept investors cautious about the greenback.

 Specifically, the Brazilian Coffee Association (Cecafe) said that Brazil's green coffee exports in February 2025 decreased by 11.7% in volume compared to the same period in 2024, reaching only 3 million bags (60kg type) due to uncompetitive prices when compared to other producers; Arabica exports decreased by 2% over the same period to 2.77 million bags; Robusta exports decreased sharply by about 60% to about 226,000 bags.

 Coffee prices have maintained their upward momentum since the beginning of this year due to concerns about supply shortages.
-However, according to industry experts, coffee prices will be under pressure to adjust in the coming time as newly harvested supplies are gradually released to the market.
+However, according to forecasts from industry experts, coffee prices will be under pressure to adjust in the coming time as newly harvested supplies are gradually released to the market.
 In addition, global coffee demand is showing signs of decreasing due to high prices.
 Therefore, price adjustments in the coming time may occur.

 Giá cà phê hôm nay 21/6: (Nguồn: Cadillaccoffee)